 Rosa Montero was born in Madrid (Spain).

-She has a degree in Journalism for the Official Journalism School of Madrid.
+She holds a degree in Journalism from the Official School of Journalism in Madrid, and she studied psychology at the Complutense University of Madrid.